Gwangyang Maehwa Festival takes place annually in Gwangyang Maehwa Village in Jeollanam-do. Read on to check out the review from the Trazy crew!

-I got out of the cafe and as I headed towards the tip of the hill, I found these countless jars used to preserve plums for various purposes.
-The plums will be made into plum tea, plum juice, plum ice cream etc.
+I got out of the cafe and as I headed toward the tip of the hill, I found these countless jars used to preserve plums for various purposes.
+The plums will be made into plum tea, plum juice, plum ice cream, etc.

-Curious what it would taste like, I decided to try the ice cream out of plums.
+Curious about what it would taste like, I decided to try the ice cream out of plums.

 A piquantly plummy-sour and sweet ice cream doubled the joy of the spring excursion!
 Don’t forget to try this ‘Maesil (plum) ice cream’ if you visit the Gwangyang International Maehwa Festival.
 It’s a MUST!!!!
 The ice cream costs 3,000 KRW and you can buy it with your credit card. 😉

 After quenching my thirst with iced coffee and plum ice cream, I realized that there was much to explore.
 Here, as you move your step, the scenery you encounter continuously changes.

 On the way to the observatory deck, there is a path that you should not miss.
 With plum blossoms on the left side and a bamboo forest on the right side, you will feel like walking inside a movie!

 6. Hike up to the observatory deck